anvetsu/reo/docs/tut.md

 ; 30
 ```

-Note that variable declarations in a code-block must be specified as a simple list of variable names and values.
+Note that variable declarations in a code-block are specified as a simple list of variable names and values.
+Also keep in mind that the `declare` operator (`:`), even when used in a code-block, will create a global variable.

 <a name="lists"></a>
 ## Lists